AmanN07/Bolt-IOT/README.md

-# Get SMS and EMAIL about Temperature of your working Area
+# Get SMS and EMAIL about Temperature of your Home/ Factory/ Working Area
 This is a Simple Temperature Monitor Project Build using LM35 sensor, Twilio and Bolt Cloud.